All content on this page is correct as of July 27, 2020

 Due to COVID-19, the Home Office has confirmed that they are accepting scanned copies of supporting documents sent by email.
 Documents must still be signed, although digital signatures are permitted for submission sheets, and they must meet all other requirements for the application.
 We recommend including an explanation of why you had to provide copies of supporting documents (e.g. no printer or self-isolation).
 You should note that the Home Office still reserve the right to request original or certified documents and these should be kept on file in case of an audit.

 The Home Office has also confirmed that on-site visits have been suspended due to coronavirus.
 If they need to visit they will not decide the application until they are in receipt of the compliance visit report.
-These arrangements are currently in place until 30 June and will be reviewed at that point.
+Although published guidance still states that these arrangements are in place until 30 June and will be reviewed at that point, the Home Office has confirmed that these arrangements remain in place and that the website will be updated to reflect this.

 Normally, Tier 2 (General) sponsored workers can’t have their work start date pushed back by more than 28 days from the start date on their CoS or 28 days from when the visa is issued, whichever is later.
 We are expecting further guidance from the Home Office on whether there will be any concessions to this rule due to COVID-19.